Affostruction: 3D Affordance Grounding with Generative Reconstruction

 \subsection{Flow-based affordance grounding}

-Given reconstructed 3D geometry and a natural language query (\textit{e.g.}, ``where to grasp''), we predict affordance heatmaps over the complete shape.
-A key challenge is that affordances are inherently ambiguous---a single query admits multiple valid interaction regions.
-To capture this distribution of valid affordances rather than producing a single deterministic output, we train a separate Sparse Flow Transformer from scratch to generate affordance heatmaps instead of appearance attributes.
+Given the reconstructed 3D geometry and a natural language query (\textit{e.g.}, ``where to grasp''), we predict affordance heatmaps over the complete shape.
+Since affordances are multi-modal---a single query admits multiple valid interaction regions---we train a sparse flow transformer from scratch to generate affordance heatmaps as distributions rather than discriminative predictions.

-\textbf{Text conditioning.} We encode the affordance query through a pre-trained CLIP~\cite{clip} text encoder to obtain text embeddings:
+\textbf{Text conditioning.} We encode the text query through a pre-trained CLIP~\cite{clip} text encoder to obtain text embeddings:

 where $q$ is the natural language affordance query (\textit{e.g.}, ``where to grasp'') and $\mathbf{C}_{\text{text}} \in \mathbb{R}^{d}$ serves as the conditioning signal.
 The affordance flow model denoises a sparse noise tensor $\mathbf{A}_1$ initialized at the voxel positions predicted by Stage 1, conditioned on the text embedding $\mathbf{C}_{\text{text}}$.